Training Provider Frequently Asked Questions

 Yes, at least once a year you will be visited at your location by an EQA.
 COVID 19 meant that all recent audits were performed remotely but we aim to be back to physical audits when restrictions are lifted and the EQAs can safely perform our duties.

 There is a 1 off joining fee that is paid at the time of first application to iPET Network.
-This fee is not repeated, however, there is a bi-annual membership fee to continue offering iPET Network qualifications that includes EQA audits.
+This fee is not repeated, you will only then pay for each registration.

 We positively encourage our Training Providers to work together and many are happy for new Training Providers to join their courses to understand the delivery method.
 However, this is entirely at the Training Provider's discretion and may incur costs.